xnubber/restaurant-list/README.md

 # Restaurant List
-A simple web app made by Node.js and Express
+A simple web page that have few restaurants, you can see a restaurant's detail or search specific ones.

 ## Features
 - searching restaurants by name or category
+- showing individual restaurant's detail

 ## Prerequisites
 - Node.js v14.18.1